Divijkatyal0406/SuprSelf/README.md

 ---

-### The Superself app will be available for download soon! 🥳 🚀
+### The Suprself app will be available for download soon! 🥳 🚀
 - Android: coming soon 👀

 ---